Didsbury railway station: History

 Around 1910, a memorial clock was erected in the station forecourt dedicated to local philanthropist John Milson Rhodes (1847-1909).
 The 8 m clock tower is built of Portland stone in an Edwardian Baroque style and incorporates a pair of drinking fountains.
-On one side there is a bronze plaque which displays a relief medallion portrait of Rhodes and the inscription "In memory of Dr.J.Milson Rhodes JP.CA.
+On one side, there is a bronze plaque which displays a relief medallion portrait of Rhodes and the inscription "In memory of Dr.J.Milson Rhodes JP.CA.
 1847-1909.
 A Friend to Humanity".

-From 1923, the MR was absorbed into the LMS, and after 1948 the line became part of British Rail.
-In the postwar period, while the South District Service declined in frequency, Manchester Central-London express services increased, although the new Blue Pullmans did not call at Didsbury but at Cheadle Heath instead.
+From 1923, the MR was absorbed into the LMS and, after 1948, the line became part of British Rail.
+In the post-war period, while the South District Service declined in frequency, Manchester Central-London express services increased, although the new Blue Pullmans did not call at Didsbury but at Cheadle Heath instead.

 Closure

 When the former London & North Western Railway line from Manchester Piccadilly became the principal route for London express trains, the South District Line lost its importance; the route and its stations were listed for closure in the Beeching cuts.
 The last train to depart from Didsbury was the 18:45 express to London St Pancras on 2 January 1967.
 Passenger express and freight trains continued to run through Didsbury until the line was fully closed in 1969.

-The station building remained standing for a number of years and was used as a hardware store, Didsbury Station Hardwre.
+The station building remained standing for a number of years and was used as a hardware store, named Didsbury Station Hardware.
 After the store closed, the building fell derelict and was demolished in 1982.

-Line re-opening
+Line reopening

 The former South District Line lay derelict for several decades.
-In 1984, Greater Manchester Council and Greater Manchester Passenger Transport Executive announced the Project Light Rail scheme to develop a new light rail/tram system by re-opening use of disused railway lines in the region, including the route through Didsbury.
+In 1984, Greater Manchester Council and Greater Manchester Passenger Transport Executive announced the Project Light Rail scheme to develop a new light rail/tram system by reopening use of disused railway lines in the region, including the route through Didsbury.

 The first phase of the Manchester Metrolink system opened in 1992, but it was not until 2013 that the network was expanded to reach Didsbury.
-Tram tracks were laid along the former trackbed, but as Didsbury station had been demolished over 30 years earlier, it was decided to locate the new Didsbury Village tram stop further down the line on School Lane.
+Tram tracks were laid along the former trackbed but, as Didsbury station had been demolished over 30 years earlier, it was decided to locate the new Didsbury Village tram stop further down the line on School Lane.

+The site today

-Nothing remains today of the old Midland Railway station building, and the site today is occupied by a row of shops and pubs.
+Nothing remains today of the old Midland Railway station building; the site today is occupied by a row of shops and pubs.
 The station clock is still standing and is a local landmark.